 How it Works:

 - Steam systems are usually quiet and maintain a consistent heat level.
-Malfunctioning or damaged steam equipment will have temperature fluctuations and produce
+Malfunctioning or damaged steam equipment will cause temperature fluctuations and produce various audible signals.

 - Areas with blocked or leaking equipment can be detected and documented with the use of certified infrared imaging radiometers and ultrasonic translators.